day0market/pyalgotrader/docs/cta_strategy.md

 ### Parameter combination backtesting

-When multi-process optimization，Each process runsoptimizefunction，The results of the composition and the output parameter optimization target field。It comprises the following steps：
+When multi-process optimization, Each process runsoptimizefunction, The results of the composition and the output parameter optimization target field.
+It comprises the following steps：
 - Call backtesting engine
 - Backtesting input settings
-- Input parameters for the combination to the policy
+- Input parameters for the combination to the strategy
 - Running back-tested
-- Return back test results，include：Parameter combination、Objective optimization field values、Strategy statistical indicators
+- Return back test results, include：Parameter combination、Objective optimization field values、Strategy statistical indicators

 ```
 def optimize(